-We may change our investment strategy, asset allocation, or financing plans without stockholder consent, which may result in riskier investments.
+We may change our investment strategy and asset allocation without stockholder consent, which may result in riskier investments.

-We may change our investment strategy, asset allocation, or financing plans at any time without the consent of our stockholders, which could result in our making investments that are different from, and possibly riskier than, the investments described in this prospectus.
-A change in our investment strategy or financing plans may increase our exposure to interest rate and default risk and real estate market fluctuations.
+We may change our investment strategy or asset allocation at any time without the consent of our stockholders, which could result in our making investments that are different from, and possibly riskier than, the investments described in this prospectus.
+A change in our investment strategy may increase our exposure to interest rate and default risk and real estate market fluctuations.
 Furthermore, a change in our asset allocation could result in our making investments in asset categories different from those described in this prospectus.
 These changes could adversely affect the market price of our common stock and our ability to make distributions to you.